The configuration for EdgeX services is broken into multiple layers. The layers are as follows:

 Writable vs Readable Settings

-Within a given service's configuration, there are keys whose values can be edited and change the behavior of the service while it is running versus those that are effectively read-only.
-These writable settings are grouped under a given service key.
-For example, the top-level groupings for edgex-core-data are:
+Within each configuration layer, there are settings whose values can be edited via the Configuration Provider and change the behavior of the service while it is running.
+These writable settings are grouped under